aws-powertools/powertools-lambda-java/examples/powertools-examples-core/sam/README.md

 This project demonstrates the Lambda for Powertools Java module deployed using [Serverless Application Model](https://aws.amazon.com/serverless/sam/).

-For general information on project structure similar to all architectures, you can refer to the parent [README](../README.md)
+For general information on project structure similar to all tools, you can refer to the parent [README](../README.md)

 ## Configuration
 SAM uses [template.yaml](template.yaml) to define the application's AWS resources.